joemoose/psiops/docs/character.md

 ## Inventory

-Characters have 10 inventory slots: a backpack with six slots and four slots for their body (such as carried weapons or armor).
+Characters have 10 inventory slots: a backpack with 6 slots and 4 slots for their body (such as ready weapons or armor).

 Most items take up one slot, and small items may sometimes be bundled together.
 Slots are abstract and can be rearranged at the GM’s discretion.